Charles W. Mooney Jr.: Education and law practice

 Mooney was born in Shawnee, Oklahoma.

 He attended the University of Oklahoma, where he obtained his BA in 1969, and Harvard Law School, where he earned his JD in 1972.
 He was admitted to the bar in Oklahoma in 1972, in New York in 1982, and in Pennsylvania in 1988.

 From 1976 to 1979, he was an adjunct professor at Oklahoma City University.

-From 1977 to 1981 Mooney was a partner at the law firm Crowe & Dunleavy in Oklahoma City, Oklahoma.
+From 1977 to 1981, Mooney was a partner at the law firm Crowe & Dunleavy in Oklahoma City, Oklahoma.
 From 1981 to 1986, he was a partner at the law firm Shearman & Sterling in New York City.
-From 1994 to 2003 he was a consultant at the law firm Morgan, Lewis & Bockius.
+From 1994 to 2003, he was a consultant at the law firm Morgan, Lewis & Bockius.

 Biography

 Mooney is the Charles A. Heimbold, Jr. Professor of Law at the University of Pennsylvania Law School.
-At the law school, among other positions he has also been interim Dean (1999–2000) and Associate Dean for Academic Affairs (1998–2000 and 2008–2009).
+There, he has also been interim dean (1999–2000) and associate dean for Academic Affairs (1998–2000 and 2008–2009).
 He has been a visiting professor at Georgetown University Law Center, University of Virginia School of Law, Universitat Pompeu Fabra, Waseda University, University of Tokyo, and Gakushuin University.

-His specialties are commercial law and bankruptcy law.
+Mooney's specialties are commercial law and bankruptcy law.
 He is the author of Security Interests in Personal Property (with Steven Harris, 6th ed.
 2015).
 Mooney was awarded the Distinguished Service Award in 2002 by the American College of Commercial Finance Lawyers.

-He served as a United States Delegate at the Diplomatic Conference for the Cape Town Convention on International Interests in Mobile Equipment and the Aircraft Protocol, and at the Diplomatic Conference for the Unidroit (Geneva) Convention on Intermediated Securities.
-Mooney also served as a Co-Reporter for the Drafting Committee for the Revision of Uniform Commercial Code (UCC) Article 9 (Secured Transactions), as the American Bar Association (ABA) Liaison-Advisor to the Permanent Editorial Board for the UCC, and as a member of Council and Chair of the Committee on UCC of the ABA Business Law Section.
+He served as a United States delegate at the Diplomatic Conference for the Cape Town Convention on International Interests in Mobile Equipment and the Aircraft Protocol, and at the Diplomatic Conference for the Unidroit (Geneva) Convention on Intermediated Securities.
+Mooney also served as a co-reporter for the Drafting Committee for the Revision of Uniform Commercial Code (UCC) Article 9 (Secured Transactions), as the American Bar Association (ABA) liaison-advisor to the Permanent Editorial Board for the UCC, and as a member of council and chair of the Committee on UCC of the ABA Business Law Section.